amperity/amperity-docs/shared/terms.rst

 The **Segment Editor** is the user interface for building segments.
 This editor uses a series of drop-downs, picklists, conditions, and values to define an attribute profile.
 Refresh segment insights to see how many customers match the profile, and then activate it as a segment.

 .. term-visual-segment-editor-end

+**Walmart Connect**

+.. term-walmart-connect-start

+Walmart Connect is an advertising platform that allows brands to reach shoppers across Walmart's digital and physical stores.
+Send audiences to the Walmart demand-side platform to reach Walmart customers online and in-store.

+.. term-walmart-connect-end

 **warehouse**, **data warehouse**